chrberger/libcluon/README.md

 ## Installation
 ### Installation as single-file, header-only library
-`libcluon` is provided as [header-only](https://github.com/chrberger/libcluon/tree/gh-pages/headeronly), single-file library as well - just drop [cluon-complete.hpp](https://chrberger.github.io/libcluon/headeronly/cluon-complete.hpp) into your project, `#include "cluon-complete.hpp"` where you want to use libcluon, and compile your project with a modern C++ compiler (C++14 or newer)
+`libcluon` is provided as [header-only](https://github.com/chrberger/libcluon/tree/gh-pages/headeronly), single-file library as well - just drop [cluon-complete.hpp](https://chrberger.github.io/libcluon/headeronly/cluon-complete.hpp) into your project, `#include "cluon-complete.hpp"` where you want to use libcluon, and compile your project with a modern C++ compiler (C++14 or newer).

 ### Installation on Ubuntu 18.04 LTS
 We are providing pre-compiled binaries for Ubuntu 18.04 LTS (Bionic Beaver) via Ubuntu's Launchpad for `amd64`, `i386`, `armfh`, and `arm64`; simply add the following PPA to your sources list: